Turns out, teens really do want to talk to their parents about sex.

 Creating materials for local education training.

-When PPH received a five-year grant from the government for a Teen Pregnancy Prevention initiative, they teamed up with Wheelhouse Collective to come up with a way to share their wealth of knowledge and information with teens, parents and partners.
-After concepting an online hub that would contain sections tailor-made for the different audiences, the political climate changed and the grant was pulled, leaving PPH to figure out a solution with the money they had already received.
+When PPNCS received a five-year grant from the government for a Teen Pregnancy Prevention initiative, they teamed up with Wheelhouse Collective to come up with a way to share their wealth of knowledge and information with teens, parents and partners.
+After concepting an online hub that would contain sections tailor-made for the different audiences, the political climate changed and the grant was pulled, leaving PPNCS to figure out a solution with the money they had already received.

 As agile problem-solvers, the team at Wheelhouse changed the strategy to accommodate the new circumstances.
-Wheelhouse worked closely with PPH and it’s partners to conduct research that honed in on the right messaging and executions.
+Wheelhouse worked closely with PPNCS and it’s partners to conduct research that honed in on the right messaging and executions.
 What we learned was that we could use the money to create quite a few self-sustaining mini projects that local nonprofits could use to connect with parents and teens and help them communicate.